Comprehensive science involves multiple perspectives.

 - concise portfolio of previous relevant artistic work

-- letter of motivation outlining your project proposal for the residency
+- letter of motivation outlining the artist’s project proposal for the residency, and

 - 500-word project proposal with a separate project-costs budget

-The application period closes on 17 December 2022.
+The application period closes on 22 December 2023.
 Applications will be reviewed by representatives of Fine Arts and ONC.
 Artists may be contacted for an interview or to supply further information before a decision is made.
+Read more.

 Meet our previous ONC Artists-in-Residence

-Since launching the Artist-in-Residence Program in 2019, ONC has hired three artists:
+Since launching the Artist-in-Residence Program in 2019, ONC has hired four artists:

 Colin Malloy (2022) combined steelpan and electronics in an eco-acoustical work to examine the relationship between oceans, oil, and humanity.
 Read more or listen to his pieces Oil and Water and Reflection in Waves.